Development regulations

 Development controls in urban release areas

-Buildings less than 20 metres from boundaries outlined in the SEPP 14 – Coastal Wetlands may be exposed to a potential fire hazard and so hazard reduction activities may be imposed to protect life and property.
-The Standards for Bush Fire Hazard Reduction Works in SEPP 14 – Coastal Wetlands (the Standard) (PDF, 822 KB) has been developed to ensure that any bushfire hazard reduction will have minimal impact on the environment.
+Certain bushfire hazard reduction work within mapped coastal wetlands can be carried out under section 2.54(2) of the Transport and Infrastructure SEPP.
+The works must meet the requirements in the Standards for Bush Fire Hazard Reduction Works in SEPP 14 – Coastal Wetlands (the Standard) (PDF, 822 KB) to ensure that any bushfire hazard reduction will have minimal impact on the environment.

-Until this update has been completed, the Standard continues to apply when undertaking critical bushfire hazard reduction works in coastal wetlands.
-However, councils, government agencies and landowners undertaking these works should refer to coastal wetland boundaries as shown on revised mapping prepared in support of the CM SEPP.
+Coastal wetlands are identified and mapped under Chapter 2 of State Environmental Planning Policy (Resilience and Hazards) 2021 (RH SEPP).
+The SEPP establishes standards for when parties are undertaking critical bushfire hazard reduction works in coastal wetlands, noting councils, government agencies and landowners undertaking these works should refer to coastal wetland boundaries as shown on RH SEPP mapping.
 For the purpose of the Standard, ‘coastal wetlands’ does not include the area mapped as ‘Proximity Area for Coastal Wetlands’.

-Detailed interactive maps can be accessed via the Coastal Viewer.
+Detailed interactive maps can be accessed via the NSW Planning Portal Spatial Viewer.

-For more information, go to the bushfire maps for urban release areas.
+For more information, go to Bushfire maps for urban release areas.